wwmmkk/FrameGlimpse/README.md

 * processing media on device whenever possible;
 * not creating an account system;
-* not uploading your photos, videos, Live Photos, screenshots, or thumbnails to our servers;
+* not uploading your photos, videos, Live Photos, screenshots, thumbnails, or media-analysis results to our servers;
+* not creating or storing diagnostic logs;
 * not automatically downloading your full iCloud library;
 * not automatically deleting any content;
 * requiring user confirmation for key actions such as downloading, saving, deleting, and sending feedback;
-* storing diagnostic logs locally unless you choose to send them to us.
+* allowing you to review and edit feedback emails before sending them.

 However, no system can be guaranteed to be completely secure.

-You should also protect your device, iCloud account, Apple ID, email account, and system permission settings.
+You should also protect your device, iCloud account, Apple Account, email account, exported files, and system permission settings.

+When you choose to send information through email or export content to another app or service, the security and privacy practices of the selected provider also apply.

 ---

 ## 11. Data Retention and Deletion

-Most media-related processing data stays on your device and is not sent to us.
+Media-related processing data stays on your device and is not sent to us.

-Local diagnostic logs are stored on your device using rolling storage capped below 50 MB.
-Older log content may be overwritten automatically as new log content is created.
+FrameGlimpse does not create or retain local diagnostic logs.

-If you send feedback to us by email, we may retain your feedback email, message content, and diagnostic log attachment for as long as reasonably necessary to investigate and resolve the reported issue, provide support, fix bugs, improve App stability, or protect our legal rights.
+If you send feedback to us by email, we may retain:

+* your email address;
+* your name or display name, if included;
+* the subject and message content;
+* any attachments you voluntarily include.

+We retain this information only for as long as reasonably necessary to:

+* respond to your request;
+* investigate and resolve the reported issue;
+* provide customer support;
+* fix bugs;
+* improve App stability or functionality;
+* prevent misuse;
+* comply with legal obligations;
+* protect our legal rights.

-Unless a longer retention period is required by law or reasonably necessary to protect our legal rights, we will delete feedback emails and diagnostic log attachments no later than 90 days after the issue is resolved or no longer actively needed.
+Unless a longer retention period is required by law or reasonably necessary to protect our legal rights, we will delete feedback emails and their attachments no later than 90 days after the issue is resolved or the information is no longer actively needed.

-You may contact us to request deletion of feedback emails or diagnostic logs you previously sent to us.
+You may contact us to request deletion of feedback information that you previously sent to us.
+To help us locate the relevant message, we may ask you to provide the email address, approximate sending date, or email subject.

+Deleting FrameGlimpse from your device generally removes data stored within the App’s local container, subject to iOS behavior.

+Deleting the App does not delete media that you have already saved to your Photos library, the Files app, or another destination.

 ---